-Forecasted contracted capacity at entry cross-border points equals the sum of the capacities based on the Czech Republic's expected consumption and the transit capacities.
-Forecasted contracted capacities at exit cross-border points shown in the consultation document (190 GWh/day/year) relied on the assumption that beginning in 2025, due to the ending long-term contract for gas transport from Russia via Ukraine gas flows to Europe from this direction would be terminated or significantly reduced, and replaced with gas transport via the Czech Republic for possible gas supply to Slovakia, Hungary, and Austria.
+Forecasted contracted capacity at entry cross-border points equals the sum of the Czech Republic's expected consumption and the transit capacities in the consulted period.
+Forecasted contracted capacities at exit cross-border points (190 GWh/day/year) reflect the earlier forecasts of gas transit flows through the Czech transmission network and also the actual, lower than formerly expected, transit flows in 2023.

+For 2025 we use the assumption that the existing gas flows across Ukraine will be discontinued and partly replaced with flows across the Czech Republic to supply gas to Slovakia, Hungary, and Austria.